davetam88/Nation-Park-Note-App-Client/README.md

 # APP's Features

-* Select/Display any National Parks by State.
+* Select/Display Any National Parks by State.
-* Further Narrow down the Park with your choice of Activity.
+* Further Narrow Down The Park With Your Choice of Activity.
-* For each park, the APP will show a feature picture of the Park, the Park's official page Link, and address.
+* For Each Park, The APP Will Show a Feature Picture of The Park, The Park's Official Page Link, And Address.
-* Visually explore your favorite park with the 'More Picture' and 'Videos' buttons.
+* Visually Explore Your Favorite Park With The 'More Picture' And 'Videos' Buttons.
 * User Can Create His/Her Own Account Via The Registration Page
 * User Can Log in to His/Her Own Account With A Password
 * Logged-in User Can Save a Park to His/Her Account
-* Logged-in User Can Add Notes to His/Her Favorite Park
+* Logged-in User Can Add Note to His/Her Favorite Park
+* Logged-in User Can Rate His/Her Favorite Park
 * Logged-in User Can Sort His/Her Favorite Parks

 # Live Demo link and User-Flow Diagram